Why make a complaint?

 - help you to explore other options for resolving your concerns.

-The Act allows us to accept complaints without the consumer’s consent, if we are satisfied:
+The Mental Health Act 2014 (Vic) allows us to accept complaints without the consumer’s consent if we are satisfied:

 - accepting the complaint will not be detrimental to the consumer’s wellbeing.